hattaalfaritzy/tag-feature/README.md

-# Merkle Innovation - Assessment Test
+# Ezclass - Code Test
  This project was created as part of the code test for Ezclass's Frontend Engineer role.
 The application was built using the Next.js framework and other modern tools.

 ## 🚀 Getting Started